MAK-Relic-Tool/SGA-V2/tests/data/README.txt

-.arciv files present in dataset are NOT VALID
+.arciv files present in datasets are NOT VALID

 Because .arciv files are built using an absolute path; automated tests on other systems would fail when building